 Michael Pirson's essay "Working Alternatives: From Capitalism to Humanistic Management?" in Seitz et al. (2020), details practical examples of applying an anthropology of gift as examined here through techniques of social, humanistic, entrepreneurship to meet the needs of the most vulnerable in economies world-wide.
 This approach is diametrically opposed to a modernist anthropology of human beings as "greedy, amoral, utility maximizers."
-(Seitz et al. (2020), 220).
+(Seitz et al. 2020, p.
+220).
 Instead organizations like Unilever, Grameen Bank, and Grameen-Danone work to build communities from the inside out, and some of those communities are composed of those who must literally beg for sustenance.
+Two vignettes will be introduced below which parallel the examples Michael Pirson provides to highlight the interests.
+Town et al. (2021) construct a gestalt ontology for the experience of emotion, and by extension, impulse, "where the whole is something more than its parts."
+The framework integrates "innate, socially constructed, and discursive ontologies to explain how emotions exist as innate yet latent organizational potentialities, become salient through social interaction, and are embedded in organizations through discourse... "all in the service of "practical wisdom (phronesis)."
+Intuition, all that is "innate," "latent... potentialit[y]," and "socially constructed" interactions, along with practical wisdom, help to form the conscience of managers and, by analogy, of organizations.
+Sferrazzo (2021) study agapic (love for any others), not just erotic (love for just one other) behaviors in organizations while Livne-Tarandach et al. (2021) focus on organizations as compassionate healing spaces.

-Two vignettes will be introduced below which parallel the examples Michael Pirson provides to highlight the anthropology of person as gift, a relationship of freely willing the good of the other as the other.
+anthropology of person as gift, a relationship of freely willing the good of the other as the other.